the low down

 For the festival I had assembled an impressive, multi-talented group of mostly Paris based musicians, "The International House Band", few of whom were aware that the festival organizer had the skeletons of a good many songs in his closet and that he would soon be asking them to help bring them out.

-Starting in 2010 members of this Paris based contingent came into my studio to add their musical personalities to some of the sequenced songs that had been stored in my Atarii computer for a score or more years.
+Starting in 2010 members of this Paris based contingent came into my studio to add their musical personalities to some of the sequenced songs that had been stored in my Atari computer for a score or more years.

 First in was George Wolfheart who laid bass lines on almost all of the songs, then came the guitarists, the horn blowers, violinists and backing vocalists.
 The project was layered player by player so whenever someone I wanted to have on board was passing through Paris I’d set up a microphone or plug in a guitar and catch them on the fly.
 This is how Kim, Hélène, David, Gary, Chris, Andy, Marisa & Sonia came across the tracks.